 Yes, buses do break down in Bangkok’s massive floods

-In most western countries, if people had to deal with a massive flood like Bangkok, Thailand is currently coping with (a third of the country under water, my area of Bangkok flooded 5-200 miles in every direction), everything would come to a standstill.
-But not in Bangkok.
+In most western countries, if people had to deal with a massive flood like Bangkok, Thailand is currently coping with (a third of the country under water, our area of Bangkok flooded 5-200 miles in every direction), everything would come to a standstill.

 Even the buses are still running.
-In fact, you’ve no idea how resilient people can really be until you’ve seen Thais wading through two feet of water to get on a bus, and the bus driver gamely setting off down the unbelievably flooded road, in an attempt to get people to their destination.
+In fact, you have no idea how resilient people can really be until you have seen Thais wading through two feet of water to get on a bus, and the bus driver gamely setting off down the unbelievably flooded road, in an attempt to get people to their destination.

 But, what happens when the bus breaks down, because it can no longer handle the huge amount of filthy flood water being sucked into its engine?
 The passengers get off and push.
-Of course.

-With only five or six vehicles on the whole road, he’d obviously broken down in the one meter high waters that are now in the middle of the intersection.
+With only five or six vehicles on the whole road, he had obviously broken down in the one meter high waters that are now in the middle of the intersection.
 So, many of the young men on the bus got off and……pushed.

 People on the bus waved, cheered and smiled.
 Probably at the crazy farang (westerner) who was telling those people what they already know — never give up, Thais can do this.